Berkay-Sari/socket-programming/README.md

 # socket-programming
-An HTTP server over TCP socket programming with python
+An HTTP server over TCP socket programming with python.
+The server is running on port 8080 and localhost.

 # endpoints